University of Iowa Center for Human Rights

 The University of Iowa Center for Human Rights prepares students to apply human rights concepts to their professional career or field of study.
 Students learn to appreciate the value of empathy, social responsibility, and engaged global citizenship.

-Students have opportunities to apply for funding to support summer rights-related internships, participate in an annual student academic conference and essay contest, and gain hands-on experience through center internships.
+The center also offers merit-based funding to support summer rights-related internships, hosts an annual student academic conference and essay contest, and provides hands-on learning experiences through center internships.